 - A. The zoning districts set forth in sections 17-4-17 through 17-4-26 below are legacy zones.
 The legacy zones consist of zoning districts that currently exist within the town limits, but that are intended to be phased out over time.
 Each of these zoning designations is intended to be deleted when no land in the town has that zoning designation.
-The town will not rezone land to any of these legacy zone districts. - B. Notwithstanding any language in sections 17-4-17 through 17-4-26 permitting commercial and industrial uses in the legacy zones, data centers are not permitted in any of the legacy zones.
+The town will not rezone land to any of these legacy zone districts. - B. Notwithstanding any language in sections 17-4-17 through 17-4-26 permitting commercial and industrial uses in the legacy zones, as provided in section 17-6-13, data centers are not permitted to operate in the town as a principal use unless approved in a specific plan or specific plan amendment explicitly created or amended for the purpose of data center development and adopted through the rezoning process set forth in section 17-3-1 and as described in section 17-4-15 (Specific plan (SP)).